How to Install Docker on Windows 10?

 For creating an optimized and fast container environment to run various virtual machine images, you will need to learn the commands to use on Powershell for installing Docker on Windows 10 using WSL 2 support.

 This is what we are going to explain in this blog.
-So without wasting any more time, let’s deep dive into installing Docker on Windows.
+So without wasting any more time, let’s deep dive to know how to install Docker on Windows.

-Why Utilize a WSL (Windows Subsystem for Linux) for Installing Docker on Windows?
+Why Utilize a WSL to Install Docker on Windows?

 WSL makes it very easy to operate Docker without Hyper-V or VirtualBox.
 The Windows Subsystem for Linux comes with the ability to run a full-fledged Linux kernel using WSL 2.
 The best part of WSL is that it is already available in Windows 10.